paolodelia99/eth-lottery/README.md

 # Quick start

-After cloned the repo install the dependencies with
+After cloned the repo install the dependencies with:

     npm install